Sounding Canvas Project Report

 5. Mounting and Running

-In "Echoes of a Line", four capacitive sensors, made from aluminum foil pads, are mounted on the back of the canvas using adhesive to ensure they remain flat and secure.
+In "Echo of Lines", four capacitive sensors, made from aluminum foil pads, are mounted on the back of the canvas using adhesive to ensure they remain flat and secure.
 A non-conductive layer is placed between the foil and the canvas to prevent unintended triggers due to external electrical interference.
 The sensors are connected to the Arduino as described in Section 2.2.

 All electronic components, including the Arduino, Raspberry Pi with HiFiBerry Amp2, and loudspeakers, are securely mounted to a wooden back panel positioned behind the canvas.
 The loudspeakers are fixed using screws within circular recesses for stability.
 Cabling is carefully managed to ensure a clean and safe internal layout, with easy access for potential maintenance.